Transform the way you assess pain — objective, reliable, repeatable.

 Trace 1

-The initial trace is used to establish baseline pain levels prior to treatment and pinpoint source of pain
+The initial trace is used to establish baseline pain levels prior to treatment or surgery, screen for painful conditions, or pinpoint the source of pain to guide diagnostics

 Trace 2